You have a genuine environmental concern.

 This is a platform for circulating articles written by folks like you.

-Our commitment to you
+Our commitment to writers

 - Real-world events, research, and reasoning enable you to meaningfully connect with readers.

-A draft lede does not have to be perfect, but it does need to convey what your article will be about.
+A draft lede does not have to be perfect, but it does need to understandably convey your idea.

 Once the process is complete, he will publish your article on this blog (ontheground.net), test and promote it on Facebook, and keep you informed about the results.Click here to get started.